Luca D. Majer

 to suspend the release of a new AI for six months while we try to figure out what we should do [!], but if we don’t use this time to play and learn (…) how can we hope to figure it out?

-Stability has raised $100M in a flash, it would now be worth $1Bn and is sailing towards an (estimated) $4Bn and the much talked about leader, Emad Mostaque, according to Raoul Pal's interview, seems to have done everything, including... government-level consultancy on counter-extremism.
+Stability has raised $100M in a flash, it is now worth $1Bn and it's stock is sailing towards an (estimated) $4Bn and the much talked about leader, Emad Mostaque, according to Raoul Pal's interview, seems to have done everything, including... government-level consultancy on counter-extremism.
 In a 2-hour ceremony on Youtube ("DiffuseTogether live winner stream"), those who understand English and have a fair amount of patience will be able to go and see in the awarded videos the "brave new world" that - they promise us - will revolutionize the globe.

 (...)